 Intro to Level Effect

-After talking to at least 5 people who have taken his course either in Level Effect or prior from another course, they ALL claimed the same things.
-To paraphrase parts of the interviewee’s conversation, they said “a very robust class in practicality and in theory,” “there is A LOT to learn and it was definitely tough,” “best experience I’ve had,” “hard even though I came in knowing a few things.”
-All of my research pointed to Level Effect being the challenge for me, so I signed up immediately for the Cyber Defense Analyst course.
+After talking to at least five people who have taken his course either in Level Effect or prior from another course, they all claimed the same things.
+To paraphrase parts of the interviewee’s conversation, they said

 Tough, but focused

-I’m not going to sugarcoat this — this is the truly difficult part.
-I’m looking for an entry-level position, associate-level position, or an internship for a way to get into a company so I can prove that I know how to be a Cyber Defense Analyst.
-What even is a Cyber Defense Analyst but another name for an Information Security Analyst or any other name along those lines?
+I’m not going to sugarcoat this—this is the truly difficult part.
+I’m looking for an entry-level position, associate-level position, or an internship as a way to get into a company so I can prove that I know how to be a cyber defense analyst.
+What even is a cyber defense analyst but another name for an information security analyst or any other name along those lines?
 I’m working on making a portfolio that shows I know how to do this.

 So, I am working on making my Github and GitLab stand out more!